 The narrator emphasises how hard working the Prince is – having to remember etiquette, ask people about where they served, and listen to long speeches.

-So we are clearly supposed to sympathise when we hear that late that evening the Prince slipped away to play some golf.
+Then we hear that late that evening the Prince slipped away to play some golf!

 A British Pathé film notes that on Sunday and ‘flag days’ the town falls quiet.